NYULibraries/primo-explore-custom-requests/README.md

         layout="row"
         layout-align="end center"
         layout-wrap
-        flex-sm="30" flex-xs="100"
+        flex-xs="100"
       ></primo-explore-custom-requests>`,
       // 1a.
 Use this trick to implement the customization as a SIBLING of the item details, as opposed to its CHILD.
-Otherwise, styling of injected components will not match the styling of the elements it intends to replace.
-The CSS that has been included with the module will assume that this has been implemented.
+Otherwise, styling of injected components will not match the styling of the elements it intends to amend.
     controller: ['$element', function ($element) {
       const ctrl = this;
       ctrl.$postLink = () => {